krabhishek7/assignment_quant/README.md

-### AI Tools & Research Intern Assignment – Submission
+### AI Tools & Research

 Hi!
-I built and demoed two lightweight agents with a focus on clarity, determinism, and interview-readiness.
+I built and demoed two lightweight agents with a focus on clarity.
 Everything is stdlib-only, reproducible, and includes an integrity_token that changes each run.

 ### What this project does
 - Part 1 – GitHub Agent: Given developer usernames, fetches repository metadata from GitHub and analyzes activity trends (stars, forks, languages, recency, monthly timeline).
 Outputs per-developer JSON plus a cross-developer `summary.csv`.